77063code/aaliya-gallery/README.md

     export AALIYAPORTHTTPS=443
     export AALIYAHOST='aaliya-gallery'
     export SENDGRIDAPIKEY='apikey'
-3. Login as root to run the src/index.js.
-This is needed to open port 80
+3. Install mongodb and mongodb backup as per the instructions

 TO RUN THE APPLICATION -
 1. Log-in as root